radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rum/default/types.md

 ### Properties
 * **DimensionKeys**: [AppMonitor_DimensionKeys](#appmonitordimensionkeys): Use this field only if you are sending the metric to CloudWatch.

 This field is a map of field paths to dimension names.
 It defines the dimensions to associate with this metric in CloudWatch.
-Valid values for the entries in this field are the following:
+For extended metrics, valid values for the entries in this field are the following:

 "metadata.pageId": "PageId"